-Kidney stone surgery: More women, more complications with minimally invasive procedureMarch 27th, 2013 in Surgery /
+Kidney stone surgery: More women, more complications with minimally invasive procedureMarch 27, 2013 in Medicine & Health / Surgery

 While the number of people – especially women – who have a minimally invasive procedure to remove kidney stones has risen in recent years, so has the rate of complications related to the surgery, according to a published study by Henry Ford Hospital.